heri16/trillion-codingtest/README.md

 - Lower latency for Genserver (enqueue job will not have head-of-line blocking)
 - Maximum retry attempt count configurable per job
 - Graceful shutdown of job queue (clean stop)
+- Jobs have random completion time between 1 to 2 secs (to better simulate real world conditions)
 - ExUnit test that checks for expected duration (to ensure concurrency is real)

 ## Notes